 The applicant may or may not have figured out the behavioral characteristics the employer is seeking.
 If the candidate read the job posting carefully and prepared for the behavioral interview, a savvy candidate will have a good idea of what behavioral traits the employer is seeking.

 - Tell me about a time when you obtained a new customer through networking activities.

 - Give me an example of a time when you obtained a customer through cold calling and prospecting.
 How did you approach the customer?

 - What are your three most important work-related values?
 Then, please provide an example of a situation in which you demonstrated each value at work.

 - Think of a customer relationship you have maintained for multiple years.
 Please tell me how you have approached maintaining that relationship.

 - Your manufacturing facility shipped the wrong order to one of your important customers.
-Describe how you solved this problem both internally and externally.
+Describe how you would solve this problem both internally and externally.

 - The quantity of parts and the part numbers of items available for sale change daily.
 Talk to me about how you have handled similar situations in the past.